tass-belgium/picotcp/_site/README.md

 # **picoTCP**

 ---------------
-As all communication towards, or from, Internet of Things nodes will be using the TCP/IP network protocol, we've designed our own very small TCP/IP stack at Altran, called picoTCP.
+As all communication towards, or from, IoT nodes will be using the TCP/IP network protocol, we've designed our own very small TCP/IP stack at Altran, called picoTCP.

 PicoTCP is a small-footprint, modular open-source TCP/IP stack designed for embedded systems and the Internet of Things.
 It's actively being developed by _Altran Intelligent Systems_.